gabechu/pii_recognition/README.md

 Moving forward we will focus on regex, visualisation and online training.
 Regex is an enhancement of building bespoke component handling particular entities, for example, medicare number in Australia.
 Visualisation will an interactive demo showing what's it like on an end-user's perspective.
 Further down the road, we will enable feedback and collect it feed to the model for online learning where the model can continue improving without us creating new rules.

 ## Installation
-The project is developed with Python3.7, make sure you it available.
-Other versions of Python may work, but you may have to downgrade specific libraries to fix compatibility issues.
+The project is developed with Python3.7, make sure you have it available.
+We'd recommond to use [`pyenv`](https://github.com/pyenv/pyenv) to switch between multiple Python versions, but be aware dependencies may not resolve successfully, in that case, you will have to fix it manually.

-Installing `poetry`, a tool that gracefully handles dependencies for you.
+Install `poetry`, a dependencies management tool.
 ```
 pip install poetry
 ```
-Using `install` command to download and install required dependencies listed in `poetry.lock`.
-This could take a while.
+Use `install` command of `poetry` to download and install dependencies listed in `poetry.lock`.
+This may take a while.
 ```
 poetry install
 ```

-If you want to create virtualenv inside the project's root directory, you can update `poetry` config.
+Update `poetry` config to create virtualenv inside the project's root directory.
 ```
 poetry config virtualenvs.in-project true
 ```
-Starting a shell and you are ready
+Start a shell and you are ready
 ```
 poetry shell
 ```